sakor88/GCP/README.md

 # GCP
-A Google Cloud Platform project for GCP Sabre 2023/24 class
+A Google Cloud Platform project for GCP Sabre 2023/24 class.

+The projets revolves around uploading a photo and getting recognized objects from cloud vision api in response

 ![plot](./diagram.png)